 However, the concentration of attractions can very much lead you astray.
 The very best of what Hoi An Vietnam has to offer is often hidden in the streets, down dark alleys or outside of the town.
 So finding the best spots requires a little advanced planning.

-June is very hot for me with daytime temperatures into the high 35 Celsius degree and feeling even hotter with the humidity.
+Hoi An weather in June is very hot for me with daytime temperatures into the high 35 Celsius degree.
+You will feel even hotter with the humidity.
 Keep an aircon remote handy!

 I wake up early in the morning to wander the ancient town.
 Early morning is the quietest time to visit when houses/shops have not opened.
 Travelers love to rent bicycles and cycle around the city streets.
 It is easy to navigate and quite a pleasant experience; not counting the hair rising traffic that you need to go through in order to get to the Ancient Town.
 I have done one day of cycling and we thought that it was much easier to walk around.

 The old quarter is compact, temple-tastic and travel base on foot.
 It’s a home of more than 400 years of illustration history and veritable tapestry of enchanting architecture.
 You can see many old houses with different outstanding The Ancient Town is a major area in Hoi An architecture.
 The architecture is a great combination between Chinese, Vietnamese and Japanese.

-The characteristic yellow of Hoian seemed to more softened and peaceful.
+The characteristic yellow of Hoi An seemed to more softened and peaceful.
 Hoi An ancient town is different from the busy cities.
 The town is always peaceful sleep.
-The corner in this neighborhood is pretty and beautiful sidewalks with green boughs, brightly-colored balconies or red-textured bouquets of Hoi An’s summer.
+The corner in this neighborhood is pretty and beautiful sidewalks with green boughs, brightly-colored balconies or red-textured bouquets of Hoi An summer.
 Then the beautiful lanterns in the sun, or the old roof as the background of green leaves.
 All as a landscape painting is well-colored, always warm the color of the sun and occasionally.
 It makes me happy when we come across corners, scenes are delicate set in.